-- The Theme: Each issue of the DJ will carry a theme that is contemporary, relevant, and important for Bhutan and Bhutanese society.
+- The Theme: Each issue of TDJ will carry a theme that is contemporary, relevant, and important for Bhutan and Bhutanese society.
 It will be a journal of analytical, thought-provoking articles (between 1,500 and 3,000 words) looking at the theme from different perspectives.
 The length of research articles can be longer and determined in consultation with the editor.

-- Each issue will contain four broad sections on the theme: 1.
-Main Section of serious articles on the theme; 2.
-Section from the perspective of Culture (focusing on the arts and literature); 3.
-Section looking at similar issues in other countries; 4.
-Section of interviews and book reviews on the theme.
+- Each issue will contain a mix of approaches to the theme: a section of serious articles on the theme; articles looking at similar issues in other countries; interviews and book reviews on the theme.

 - Do not use a full stop after any abbreviation, contraction, acronym and initial such as am, pm, etc, eg, ie, Mr, Dr, St, BBC, MA, Prof. This helps avoid punctuation clutter.
 But avoid etc, eg, ie, nb and other abbreviations of Latin words or phrases.